YUYAY

 Mission

-Yuyay aims to encourage the latino community to understand the importance of mental well-being and provide access to mental health resources to improve their daily lives.
+Yuyay aims to encourage the Latino community to understand the importance of mental well-being and provide access to mental health resources to improve their daily lives.

 Positioning